Operation Shmone: Eighth and final attempt ("Operation Shmone")

-The operation was proposed by the 8th Brigade commander, Yitzhak Sadeh, and carried out by elements of the 8th Brigade.
+The operation was proposed by the 8th Brigade commander, Yitzhak Sadeh, and carried out by the 8th Brigade.
 Sadeh conducted extensive research on the possibility of an attack, and concluded that the fort's defense was perfect and neither a surprise attack nor ingenious maneuvering would win the battle.
 He proposed to hold the attack during the day and use overwhelming firepower.
 The plan for the artillery attack was presented by the junior officer Dan Kessler.
 Three waves of attackers were made ready: two for the assault and one as operational reserve.
 Diversionary attacks would also take place in Iraq al-Manshiyya and the Iraq Suwaydan village.

 Planning the operation

 Analysis of the previous attempts to capture the fort led Yitzhak Sadeh to the conclusion that all seven previous attempts failed because the attacking forces did not initially try to paralyze enemy fire and destroy its sources, evidently due to the lack of the necessary means to do so in the Givati and Negev brigades.
 Yitzhak Sadeh, Shaul Yaffe, the deputy brigade commander, and Oded Messer, one of the senior officers in the brigade, wanted to attack the police building with tanks and half-track vehicles, but most of the access roads were exposed to anti-tank fire.
 After analyzing the terrain, Sadeh and his staff officers were able to find an access route to the fort from the northwest direction.
 A major advantage of this route was that it was not visible at all to the villages of Iraq Suwaydan and Bayt 'Affa, where the anti-tank guns were placed: the fort itself screened the access route from the villages.

 In addition, Sadeh decided that the armored attack on the fortress would begin from the northwest toward sunset, when the setting sun would blind the Egyptian defenders in the fortress and make it difficult for them to stop the attack.

 According to Sadeh's original plan, the attack would begin with an artillery bombardment by the 88th Battalion on the fort and the villages of Iraq Suwaydan and Beit 'Affa.
 Diversionary attacks on the neighboring villages would prevent reinforcement of the Egyptian forces in the fortress.

 At a later time that afternoon, Company A of the 89th Battalion, accompanied by tanks from the 82nd Battalion under the command of Dov Tsesis, would move toward the target.
 The commando and armored units would move in two waves from the northwest, under the cover of the setting sun, and breach the police fort.
 If the attack failed, the brigade's operational reserve force would join the battle.